 - Make sure the walking surface of the entry is free of debris, cracks, and bulges

-- Make sure the entrance has some kind of slip resistant material.
+- Make sure the entrance has some kind of slip-resistant material.

 Proving The Business Owner Is At Fault For Your Accident

-When it comes to a slip and fall caused by a substance on on the floor, the insurance carrier will ask a personal injury victim a variety of questions try and determine fault.
+When it comes to a slip and fall caused by a substance on the floor, the insurance carrier will ask a personal injury victim a variety of questions try and determine fault.
 Many times, these questions are tricky and designed to make the victim slip up and say something that makes him or her look bad in their own claim.

 It is important to know what you are getting yourself into and ensure you have all of the necessary elements to prove that the business owner’s breach of its legal duty is what caused your injuries.
-Some ways a business may breach its legal duty is by:
+Some ways a business may breach its legal duty are by: